How Does Machine Learning Works?

 For example, it cannot say this is a group of monkeys or donkeys, but it will separate all the monkeys from donkeys.

 Reinforcement machine learning: In this type of Machine Learning, the machine learns through trial and error.
 When the model predicts or generates a result, it is either penalized or rewarded depending on whether the prediction was correct or incorrect.

-If it is penalized, it tries to figure out the correct answer.
+If it is penalize, it tries to figure out the correct answer.
 The model trains itself based on these activities.

 Where Is Machine Learning Most Commonly Used?

-Machine Learning is used in almost every computer application.
+Machine Learning is use in almost every computer application.
 Due to its adverse capabilities more and more people are using machine learning in one way or another.

 - Virtual Personal Assistant: Alexa, Siri, Google are some of the most common virtual assistants assist you in finding information.
 When you asking the question, the assistant will look through all its data and data recalls to figure out the best answer vias most logical way to do it.
 They collect your data to improve themselves